joshtynjala/optimizing-performance-for-the-flash-platform/introduction/runtime-code-execution-fundamentals.md

 allotment available for rendering.
 In other cases, especially with complex visual content such as filters and blend modes, the rendering requires more than half the frame time.
-Because the actual time taken by the phases is flexible, the frame loop is commonly known as the “elastic racetrack.”
+Because the actual time taken by the phases is flexible, the frame loop is commonly known as the "elastic racetrack."

-If the combined operations of the frame loop (code execution and rendering) take too long, the runtime isn’t able to maintain the frame rate.
+If the combined operations of the frame loop (code execution and rendering) take too long, the runtime isn't able to maintain the frame rate.
 The frame expands, taking longer than its allotted time, so there is a delay before the next frame is triggered.
 For example, if a frame loop takes longer than one-thirtieth of a second, the runtime is not able to update the screen at 30 frames per second.